Impacts of feeding birds

 As they are only exercising their beaks, not eating the wood, any form of coating to deter the behaviour is unlikely to be successful.

-To ensure this destructive behaviour reduces over time, residents should NOT FEED the birds.
+To ensure this destructive behaviour reduces over time, residents should not feed birds.

 How to attract birds to your garden naturally

-Instead of putting food out for birds in your gardens, plant indigenous plansts that produce flowers, fruits and/or seeds to encourage local wildlife to feed naturally.
+Instead of putting food out for birds in your garden, plant indigenous plants that produce flowers, fruits and/or seeds to encourage local wildlife to feed naturally.
 Also provide sources of water that you can clean regularly.

-Good bird habitat includes food, water and shelter and the more variety you can create in your yard the more birds you may see in it.
-Consider adding a bird bath or two to the garden, a pedestal and a hanging birdbath is ideal and they will cater for different types of birds.
-When the weather is dry, a bird bath can be a life-saving oasis which will attract many birds.
-They like to bathe in it as well as drink it, so be sure to clean it often and that its position is easy to access
+Good bird habitat includes food, water and shelter, and the more variety you can create in your yard, the more birds you may see in it.
+Consider adding a bird bath or two to the garden.
+A pedestal and a hanging birdbath is ideal and will cater for different types of birds.
+When the weather is dry, a bird bath can be a lifesaving oasis which will attract many birds.
+They like to bathe and drink in it, so be sure to clean it often and that its position is easy to access.

 For more information